capactio/capact/docs/investigation/README.md

 # Internal documentation

-The directory contains investigations, proof of concepts and other documents and files.
+The directory contains investigations and proof of concepts files.

 This directory contains the following documents: